Active transport and cluster formation on 2D networks: Numerical results

-As already mentioned in the introduction we aim to relate the microscopic particle dynamics to the size distribution of their aggregates.
+Our aim is to relate the microscopic particle dynamics to the size distribution of their aggregates.
 In this section we discuss the definition of clusters for the different model systems.

 Clusters are groups of particles that are connected by overlapping neighborhoods.
 We therefore introduce the \emph{$\lambda-$neighborhood} of a particle representing a disc of radius $\lambda$ around the center of the particle.
 A cluster is defined as a set of particles included in a connected area of $\lambda-$neighborhoods (cf. fig. \ref{illust_clusterdef}).
 If continuous space variables are used, there exists no natural scale which identifies two particles as neighbors.
 We therefore have to specify the value of $\lambda$.
-In order to extract relevant results, we fix $\lambda$ so that qualitative results are robust on deviations.
+In order to extract relevant results, we choose $\lambda$ such that qualitative results are robust on variation of $\lambda$.
 If not stated differently we choose $\lambda=2r_p$, which turns out to meet this condition (cf. fig \ref{CD_dis_netw_lambdavar}).

-In lattice models, static particle clusters are usually considered as as connected sets of adjacent particles.
-However this definition is not appropriate in this context since clusters move by propagation of vacancies.
+In lattice models, static particle clusters are usually considered as connected sets of adjacent particles.
+However, this definition is not appropriate in this context since clusters move by propagation of vacancies.
 Therefore we consider particles separated by a single vacancy as belonging to the same cluster.

-Our main interest is in ensemble and time averages of \emph{cluster size distributions (CD)} and their asymptotic behaviour.
+Our main interest is in ensemble and time averages of \emph{cluster size distributions (CD)} and their asymptotic behavior.
 CDs display the relative frequency of cluster sizes emerging in the system.
 If not stated differently we averaged over 50000 time steps within individual runs, evaluating cluster distributions in distances of 500 time steps, taking an ensemble of 100 samples.